Top 10 TV Series

 Year: 2001-2002

 The modern ‘golden age’ of TV began with shows like The Sopranos, The Wire, Six Feet Under, The West Wing, and of course 24.
-As a very young teen, it was 24 out of these five that was the most accessible, and it soon became a family event to watch the latest episode together.
-Of the many early great seasons, Season 1 has to be my pick, for it changed TV.
-Having 24 episodes, 24 hours, one insane day was revolutionary.
+As a very young teen, 24 was the most accessible of those five, and it became a family event to watch the latest episode together.
+Season 1 is my pick - 24 episodes, 24 hours, one insane day was genuinely new.
 Kiefer Sutherland makes Jack Bauer iconic from episode one.
-The tension never lets up, the twists keep coming, and that mole storyline?
-Gripping.
-Before it became repetitive in later seasons, this was groundbreaking action television.
-Not sure if it would hold up today, but man, it was peak entertainment at the time.
+The tension never lets up, the twists keep coming, and that mole storyline is gripping.
+Before it became repetitive in later seasons, this was something special.

 💬 Favourite Quote